ibm-cloud-docs/hpc-ibm-spectrumlsf/before-deploying.md

 3. Enter the admin email or IBMid.
 4. Enter the Resource group and Account ID.

     For the Account ID, login to the {{site.data.keyword.cloud_notm}} account by using your unique credentials.
 Go to **Manage** > **Account** > **Account settings**.
 You will find the Account ID.
 5. You will be asked to assign the roles:
     1. **Access Group** - Select this option, if you want to assign the access to the entire access group.
     2. **User** - Select this option, if you want to assign the access to an individual user.

     Select the required option.
-6. Enter the target user email if you select the option 2.
+6. Enter the target user email, if you select the option 2.
 7. User policy is successfully created.

 If the user skips to enter the `RESOURCE_GROUP_ID` or the `ACCOUNT_ID`, then script displays the error message: